 Bring-a-Buddy Refund: The greatest compliment we receive is the referral of new campers from our current campers because of the positive and meaningful experience they had at Caz.
-To recognize that effort, we are pleased to offer te new Bring-A-Buddy to Camp Refund.
+To recognize that effort, we are pleased to offer a Bring-A-Buddy to Camp Refund.
 It’s easy!
-Recruit a friend to come to Caz for the first time and you will receive a refund of $50 per week for each week the friend attends camp.
-Simply have the friend write on their registration form that you referred them to Caz and when they are fully registered, you will receive a refund check after the camp session has completed.
-For more information contact the Caz office.
+Recruit a friend to come to Caz (first time for them, repeat time for you) and you will receive a refund of $50 per week for each week the friend attends camp.
+Simply have the friend write on their registration form that you referred them to Caz and you will receive a refund check after the camp session is over.

 Where can I find an overview of the camp?